 Many people have a hard time deciding which treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
-It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
-Some health insurance companies even require that a person with cancer seek a second opinion, and many other companies will pay for a second opinion if asked.
+It may help to have a second doctor review your diagnosis and treatment options before starting treatment.
+In most cases, a short delay in treatment will not lower the chance that it will work.
+Some health insurance companies even require that a person with cancer seek a second opinion.
+Many other companies will pay for a second opinion if asked.

-Q: How can someone get a second opinion for Hodgkin disease?
+How can I get a second opinion for Hodgkin lymphoma?

 Ask a primary care doctor.
 Your doctor may be able to suggest a specialist.
-This may be a medical oncologist or radiation oncologist.
+This may be a hematologist, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
-Check with a local medical society, hospital, medical school, or cancer advocacy group to get names of doctors who can give you a second opinion.
-Or ask other people who have had Hodgkin disease to refer you to someone.
+Check with a local medical society, hospital, medical school, or cancer advocacy group.
+They can provide names of doctors who can give you a second opinion.
+Or ask other people who have had Hodgkin lymphoma to refer you to someone.